-- For capital expenditure incurred before 1st April 2008, or which in the future will be Supported Capital Expenditure (expenditure which receives income support from government), MRP will be charged on a flat line basis over fifty years.
+- 5.1 For capital expenditure incurred before 1st April 2008, or which in the future will be Supported Capital Expenditure (expenditure which receives income support from government), MRP will be charged on a flat line basis over fifty years.
 This will ensure that all debt associated with Supported Capital Expenditure is fully provided for up to the Adjustment A level that is required of us by government within fifty years and better aligns the charges we make to the General Fund with the funding we receive from government.
 Adjustment A is a device for achieving neutrality between the old and new MRP systems.
-This was an amount calculated at the start of the new system in 2004 and is not subsequently varied. - The above approach is a prudent way of ensuring the Council can pay down debt in good time.
+This was an amount calculated at the start of the new system in 2004 and is not subsequently varied. - 5.2 The above approach is a prudent way of ensuring the Council can pay down debt in good time.
 In the event changes to the policy create over provisions, the over provision will be recovered over a prudent period; ensuring that at no point the resultant MRP charge is negative.
 Going forward, changes to the guidance prevents over provisions arising from change in MRP policy from 2018/19 onwards.

-- 5.3 The Council will apply Voluntary Revenue Provisions (VRP) to realign overall charges to the 'regulatory method' where it is considered prudent to do so.
+5.3 The Council will apply Voluntary Revenue Provisions (VRP) to realign overall charges to the 'regulatory method' where it is considered prudent to do so.
 From 1st April 2007, the MRP on all unsupported borrowing has been based on the 'asset life method'.
 This means that MRP is based on the estimated useful life of the assets created.

-Where it is considered prudent to do so, the Council will adopt an annuity profile for MRP charges under the asset life methodology.
-Adoption of this approach will be considered on a scheme-by-scheme basis, and will only be - 5.4 There is no requirement on the HRA to make a minimum revenue provision but there is a requirement for a charge for depreciation to be made.
-The HRA may opt to make voluntary revenue provisions where it is prudent to do so.

-flows that will accrue from the investment.
+Where it is considered prudent to do so, the Council will adopt an annuity prefile for MRP observes under the asset life method leave.
+Adoption of this profile for MRP charges under the asset life methodology.
+Adoption of this approach will be considered on a scheme-by-scheme basis, and will only be used where adoption will result in costs being better aligned to the benefit flows that will accrue from the investment.